UMCarpentries/intro-curriculum-python/_episodes/04-python-data-analysis.md

 ~~~
 {: .output}

-Before we move on to more data cleaning, let's create the final gapminder dataframe we will be working with for the rest of the lesson!
+Before we move on to more data cleaning, let's create the final gapminder data frame we will be working with for the rest of the lesson!

 > ## Final Americas 2007 gapminder dataset
-> Read in the `gapminder_data.csv` file, filter out the year 2007 and the continent "Americas."
-Then drop the `year` and `continent` columns from the dataframe.
-Then save the new dataframe into a variable called `gapminder_2007`.
+> - Read in the `gapminder_data.csv` file.
+> - Filter out the year 2007 and the continent "Americas".
+> - Drop the `year` and `continent` columns from the data frame.
+> - Save the new data frame into a variable called `gapminder_2007`.
 >
 > > ## Solution:
 > >